Plant trees for our city, region - Chicago Tribune

 Two Chicago-based programs are working to expand this effort.
 The Great Lakes St. Lawrence Governors & Premiers, a nonpartisan partnership of eight U.S. states and two Canadian provinces, developed the Great

-.
+Lakes Impact Investment Platform.
 The platform aims to position the Great

 Lakes region as a global destination for investments that reduce emissions and create other benefits.
 Participants include public utilities, governmental agencies, startups and nonprofits, all of which are harnessing the power of sustainable finance to fund improvements, increase climate resilience and, in many cases, save or earn money.